Select and Survey ROI

 1. Add a survey ROI by using the floating menu.

 When you right-click a recent image on the View workspace, the SI ROI tool in the floating menu appears.
-This dropdown menu allows you to select the SI type.
-With this tool, you can create the survey ROI directly on the image.
+This drop-down menu allows you to select the SI type.
+This tool can create the survey ROI directly on the image.
 Then, the image is automatically assigned as a survey image while the spectrum imaging mode is adjusted.
 Other, now obsolete survey ROIs are automatically removed.

 Note: For Multi-Point, keep the Shift key pressed while adding a point to keep the tool active and allow the selection of multiple points in a series of clicks.